geekoftheweek/particle-servo-control/README.md

 ### servo-control.ino

 The firmware for the Spark Core.
+By default, the connected servo will go to a new random position every 200-1000ms.

 ### web_servo_controller.html